doctrine/doctrine-website/source/contribute.rst

 --------------------

 Who is a contributor?
 A contributor can be anyone!
 It could be you.
-Continue reading this section if you wish to get involved and contribute back to a Doctrine project.
+Continue reading this section if you wish to get involved and start contributing back to a Doctrine project.

 Initial Setup
 -------------